ITOM vs ITAM: Bridging gaps to optimize IT performance

 How Virima bridges the ITAM vs ITOM gap

-With automated discovery, ViVID™ service mapping, and continuous CMDB synchronization, Virima gives IT teams the foundation to align ITOM and ITAM – without replacing existing ITSM investments.
+With automated discovery, ViVID™ service mapping, and scheduled discovery cycles and rule-based CMDB synchronization, Virima gives IT teams the foundation to align ITOM and ITAM – without replacing existing ITSM investments.

 Automated discovery for accurate, current asset data

-Virima’s automated discovery uses both agentless and agent-based scanning (with agents available for Windows, macOS, and Linux) to capture near-real-time data on assets, configurations, and dependencies across on-premises, cloud (AWS, Azure), and hybrid environments.
+Virima’s automated discovery uses both agentless and agent-based scanning (with agents available for Windows, macOS, and Linux) to capture high-frequency discovery data on assets configurations, and dependencies across on-premises, cloud (AWS, Azure), and hybrid environments.
 This keeps ITOM and ITAM teams working from the same accurate data set.

 The payoff: less manual data entry, fewer inconsistencies, and reliable information flowing directly into ITSM platforms to support incident response, change planning, and asset tracking.